 Jardins de Bagatelle Eau de Toilette by Guerlain {Perfume Short - Express Perfume Review}

-Exquisite, exquisite is the word to describe Jardins de Bagatelle.
+"Exquisite", "exquisite" is the word to describe Jardins de Bagatelle.
 I was curious to test yet another one of the Guerlains in an eau de toilette version as they are in general much decried amongst perfumistas.
 Seeing this one in a package sent from France I decided to give it a go.

-Jardins de Bagatelle was created in 1983 by Jean-Paul Guerlain and is described as a floral woodsy fragrance, a particularly apt description for the eau de toilette version which is indeed on the woodsy side.
-According to Jan Moran in Fabulous Fragrances II, top notes are violet, bergamot, aldehydes, citron.
+Jardins de Bagatelle was created in 1983 by Jean-Paul Guerlain and is described as a floral woodsy fragrance, a particularly apt description for the eau de toilette version which is indeed on the woody side.
+According to Jan Moran in Fabulous Fragrances II top notes are violet, bergamot, aldehydes, citron.
 Heart notes are orange blossom, tuberose, gardenia, magnolia, narcissus, orchid, ylang-ylang, jasmine, and muguet.
 Base notes are musk, cedarwood, vetiver, and patchouli; the perfume also most certainly contains orris....

 Photo is from Okadi